Wharton School, MBA Program in Health Care Management, August '16

 The idea that artists are innovators is well known, but what is less obvious are the benefits organizations and their leaders gain from directly engaging in the process artists use to create.
 The Branch Out Project workshops enable organizations to experience this creative process firsthand.

-Artists have always played a creative role in society, challenging accepted beliefs and discovering new ways of thinking.
-Producing a work of art, while certainly an activity of vision and inspiration, also requires a mastery of technique and a systematic problem-solving approach.
+Producing a work of art combines vision and inspiration with a mastery of technique and a systematic problem-solving approach.
+Through drawing, The Branch Out Project brings this approach to organizations and their members.
+In addition to developing drawing skills, the exercises help people identify and break through assumptions, see more options, and recognize the consequences of exercising those options.
 The Branch Out Project has helped over 2000 participants in nearly 50 organizations in business, government and education to develop the creative confidence and motivation in environments where the rules are constantly changing.